edjw/shapenote-compositions/help/major/gospel.md

 Si - Tenor\
 Sol - Bass

-Seems to used a lot and sometimes more than basic V. Can be missing 3 (sol re sol fa) or 5 (eg sol si sol fa)
+Seems to used a lot and sometimes more than basic V. Can be missing 3 (sol re sol fa) or 5 (eg sol si sol fa / sol sol fa si)

 ## IV
 A lot

 Lot of I and V

-## IV b5 root Alto/Treble
+## IV bs5 root Alto/Treble
 (do la fa do)

 Happens a lot, especially Alto